Psalm 97 – The Greatness and Wisdom of God

 And give thanks at the remembrance of His holy name.

 a.
-You who love the LORD, hate evil: Despite the seemingly abrupt transition, the Psalmist sensibly connected the appearance of the God whose very throne is founded on righteousness and justice with the heart for righteousness and justice that His people should also have.
+You who love the LORD, hate evil: Again, the psalmist addresses the people of Israel who love the LORD, and introduces a strong statement.
+Despite the seemingly abrupt transition, the psalmist sensibly connected the appearance of the God whose very throne is founded on righteousness and justice with the heart for righteousness and justice that His people should also have.

 i.
 It may be that this command is one of the most often broken among God’s people.
 We find it easy to be too loving, or rather express a twisted love that pretends to both love the LORD and love or accept the things that He hates.